April 2017: John Innes Centre celebrates £77.9M 5 year funding package

 The GRU is involved in training and advising on procedures relating to germplasm management and related activities.
 We are aware that there is potentially a much wider audience for such resources so we have started to produce a range of practical guides which we are making available via the web.

-Material from the collections is available on request to research, academic and commercial companies subject to availability.
+Materials from the collections are available on request to researchers, commercial companies and interested growers subject to availability.
 Material is also available for educational displays and demonstrations.

 Seed Bank News is produced by the Germplasm Resources Unit (GRU) at the John Innes Centre as a further channel of communication with our user community and raise awareness of recent activities and to flag the work of the collections and what we can offer.